-Approved | | Drama, History
+Not Rated | | Drama, History

-A poor Midwest family is forced off of their land.
+A poor Midwest family is forced off their land.
 They travel to California, suffering the misfortunes of the homeless in the Great Depression.

-Dive deep into IMDb Picks, Amazon Originals, and more.
+Dive deep into everything about film festivals, family entertainment, IMDb Picks, and more.